 In 1977, the City of Milwaukee took a substantial creative risk by hiring famed pop artist Robert Indiana to paint the basketball floor at the MECCA Arena.

-Amid skepticism and controversy, the world of art and sports converged and the MECCA Floor went on to be recognized as the world's largest pop art painting.
-The new floor catapulted Milwaukee as a forward-thinking, art-conscious city and ushered in a basketball golden age for the Milwaukee Bucks and Marquette Warriors.
+Amid skepticism and controversy, the world of sport and art converged making the MECCA Floor the World's Largest Pop Art Painting.
+The MECCA Floor catapulted Milwaukee as a forward-thinking, art-conscious city and ushered in a golden age of basketball for the Milwaukee Bucks and Marquette Warriors.